Ibn al-Khatib: Death

 A detailed account of his demise was written down by Ibn Khaldun, a friend and admirer of his.
 As a loyal courtier of Muhammed V of Granada, Ibn al-Khatib was arrested in the wake of a 1359 coup by Muhammed's half-brother Ismail, and had his property confiscated.
-He was soon released due to interference by the Marinid sultan of Morocco and joined a host of Andalusian refugees in Morocco, where he settled in the Atlantic town of Salé.
-Here, he immersed himself in Sufi mysticism and writing.
-It was during this stay in Morocco that he first met Ibn Khaldun, as well as other important North African intellectuals, such as Ibn Marzuq.
+He was soon released due to interference by the Marinid sultan of Morocco.
+He joined a host of Andalusi refugees in Morocco, settling in the Atlantic town of Salé.
+He immersed himself in Sufi mysticism and writing.
+During this stay in Morocco, he first met Ibn Khaldun and other important North African intellectuals such as ibn Marzuq.

 In 1362, the former emir of Granada, Muhammed V, was able to regain the throne with help from the Moroccan sultan.
 This allowed Ibn al-Khatib to return to Granada and resume the office of Great Vizier (dhu al-wizaratayn, i.e. 'possessor of the two vizierates', meaning 'head of both the civil and military authority').
 He soon ran afoul of severe political intrigue.
-He was eventually able to strengthen his own position while organizing the expulsion of a number of his North African political rivals from Granada.
+He eventually strengthened his position while organizing the expulsion of several of his North African political rivals from Granada.
 His political successes caused friction within Granada between supporters of the expelled North Africans and the politically savvy Ibn al-Khatib.
 When Ibn Khaldun had some diplomatic success at Granada's court, Ibn al-Khatib, fearing him as a rival, organized his expulsion.